mogystats/BiGGViz/README.md

 ## License

-BiGGViz is open-source software.
-The source code is made available under the MIT License.
 See the `LICENSE` file for details.